avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 ---
 # Are companies too obsessed with growth?
 How to measure habits

-*This post initially appeared on http://www.nirandfar.com/2013/12/are-you-focusing-too-much-on-growth-how-to-measure-habits.html*
+*This post initially appeared at [NirAndFar.com](http://www.nirandfar.com/2013/12/are-you-focusing-too-much-on-growth-how-to-measure-habits.html)*

 Imagine that an entrepreneur showed you this graph for his new app, PinterestForDogs.